cogdog/splotpoint/README.md

 ### New Features (details below)

 * Oct 16, 2017 Added navigation shortcuts with right, left arrow for slide navigation and up arrow to return to top
 * Aug 7 2017 Shortcodes for generating a full list of slides and a start button to launch the first slide

+To be done:
+* Possible experiment as child theme of the newer Intergalactic-2 theme or fold the no longer updated Intergalactic 1.3.2 into Splotpoint.

 ## Requirements